 Sam has risen quickly to become one of New Zealand’s top ranked anglers.
 His achievements include: Team Gold & 1st Place individual at the 2017 Oceania Championships, 1st Place NZ National River Championship 2015/16, 2nd Place NZ National Championship 2015/16, 2nd Place NZ Lake National Championships 2014/15, 2nd Place NZ National Championships 2012/2013 season, and Team Gold 2013 Oceania Championships.

-Sam works as a Principal Advisor at the NZ Transport Agency, and is a NZILA Registered Landscape Architect.
-He is based in Auckland and is supported greatly by his wife Kathryn, and two children Benjamin, and Alexandra.
+Sam works as a Principal Advisor at the NZ Transport Agency, and is an award wining NZILA Registered Landscape Architect.
+He is based in Auckland and is supported greatly by his family including wife Kathryn, and two children Benjamin, and Alexandra.

 TIM ANDERSON, ANGLER (Reserve)

 Tim grew up in the township of Waihi.
 As a teenager he spent many hours spin fishing for trout in the famous Ohinemuri river.
 He was given his father’s old split cane rod and that’s where the seeds for fly-fishing were planted.

 Throughout his adult years fly-fishing took a back seat as Tim participated in many other sports, most notably road cycling, where he honed his skills of competing and training hard to achieve his goals.

 Around 2010 Tim got back into recreational fly-fishing and for several years spent many weekends fishing the Taupo regions rivers.